videosdk-live/videosdk-docs/docs/guide/prebuilt-video-calling/installation/installation-react-native-ios.md

 ```

 ### Step 6: Change platform field of podfile to 11.0 or above it
-You have change platform field of podfile to 11.0 or above it, as react-native-webrtc doesn’t support iOS < 11 platform :ios, ‘11.0’
+You have change platform field of podfile to 11.0 or above it, as react-native-webrtc doesn’t support IOS < 11 platform :ios, ‘11.0’

 ### Step 7: Install pods
 ```js